 A small proportion of my income comes from affiliate sales.
 When I write a review of a product, I normally link to it with a special URL that lets me get commission on any sales that I make.

-If I’ve bought an ebook or piece of software that I find useful, I’ll review it (though I have a bit of a backlog to get to right now!)
-Whenever I use an affiliate link, it’s for a product that I own and that I like!
-I’ll only promote things that I’m happy to be associated with.
+This is one of my smallest revenue streams, largely because I don’t review books and products all that often, and I don’t like to be pushy about them.Whenever I use an affiliate link, it’s for a product that I own and that I like – I’ll only promote things that I’m happy to be associated with.

-#4: Coaching (2010 onwards)
+#4: Coaching (2010 – 2012)

 For a long time, coaching wasn’t on my radar.
 But after I was asked if I offered mentoring, and after several friends had turned to me for help with blog posts or sales pages, I realised that there was definitely a demand out there for writing coaching.

-All through my teens and my twenties, I’ve been involved in workshops with other writers, so I’m used to giving feedback and I know what sorts of issues to watch out for.
+All through my teens and my twenties, I’d been involved in workshops with other writers, so I’m used to giving feedback and I know what sorts of issues to watch out for.
 I also really enjoy working with people on their writing, so it was quickly obvious that coaching was a good fit!
 I’ve also got a degree in English and a Masters in Creative Writing, which means that I usually know what I’m talking about…

 #5: Ebook Sales (2009 onwards)